pratikarulkar/Monte-Carlo-Simulation/README.md

 Once ant starts moving, there are four options, it can go left, right, up or down (no diagonal movement allowed).
 If any of these four options satisfy the following:

-    The new point should still be within the boundaries of the n×nn \times nn×n grid The new point should not be visited previously.
+    1.The new point should still be within the boundaries of the n×n grid 2.The new point should not be visited previously.

 If P is the probability of the ant reaching point B for a 6×6 grid, use Monte Carlo simulation to compute P.